Incoming Parent FAQs

 Question: What time does school start and end?

 Answer: Students can be dropped off for in the morning at 7:50am, the late bell is 8:00am.
-Breakfast is served in the cafeteria starting at 7:45am.
-School is dismissed at 2:15pm.
+School is dismissed at 2:30pm.
 Bus kids are escorted by Maplewood staff to their bus.
 Check out the dropoff / pickup page for more details.

 Question: How do I find out about school bus routes?